-You can get cheaper trackers, but Fitbit has a deserved reputation for the quality of what it sells, in terms of build and app support.
-As such its products are priced quite high, but you can get deals on them via Fitbit's own website and elsewhere and they will help you get fit.
-It's arguable that they help people who already in shape get more fit, but they are very motivating for workout newcomers.
+You can get cheaper trackers, but Fitbit has a deserved reputation for the quality of what it sells in terms of build and app support.
+As such, its products are priced quite high, but you can get deals on them via Fitbit's own website and elsewhere, and they will help you get fit.
+Arguably, they help people who are already in shape get more fit, but they are very motivating for workout newcomers.

-Because it's so new, you'll have to pay anything up to £60/$60 more for the Versa 2 than you will for the Versa.
-Is it worth the extra?
-Arguably not.
-The Versa 2 is slightly more attractive and comes with Alexa built in – an odd but enjoyable version of Alexa, as it responds to your spoken instructions and requests in text form only, rather than yapping away on your wrist.
-However other than that, it's functionally identical.
+The Versa 2 is slightly more attractive than its predecessor and comes with Alexa built in – an odd but enjoyable version of Alexa, as it responds to your spoken instructions and requests in text form only, rather than yapping away on your wrist.

 The Versa Special Edition is the same as Versa, but in a choice of 2 more premium finishes.
 It's usually more expensive although obviously, look out for them there deals.

 Hot off the production lines, Charge 4 is the newest Fitbit and its best ever fitness band, as opposed to smartwatch-style tracker.
 Charge 4 is the first smaller and more affordable Fitbit to have GPS built in.
 It's an excellent fitness tracker with acceptably good cardio tracking, improved handling of notifications and Fitbit's usual, excellent battery life.
 It's doubtful that you'll see many Fitbit Charge 4 deals or discounts quite yet, mind.

 Fitbit Charge 3: second-best Fitbit band